 Today's recipe is adapted from my aunt's broccoli and tofu cutlets recipe.
 She makes some of the best cutlets and this is my most favorite one.
 I have devoured her cutlets for years before it finally became a staple in my kitchen too.
 This recipe originally published in July 2016 has been updated with new photos and tips.

-This is one of my favorite go to dish as an appetizer for parties, it can be made ahead and stored in the refrigerator for up to a week.
+This is one of my favorite go-to dishes as an appetizer for parties, it can be made ahead and stored in the refrigerator for up to a week.
 My boys love these broccoli patties for school lunches.

 - De-seed and roughly chop the red pepper.
 Heat oil in a medium pan.
 Add cumin seeds.
 Once the cumin seeds start to sizzle, add red pepper, garlic cloves, and salt

-- Cook covered on low heat for 5 mins stirring couple of times.
+- Cook covered on low heat for 5 mins stirring a couple of times.
 Turn off the heat and let it cool down

 - Blend the mixture in a blender to make smooth and vibrant chutney.
 Store in the refrigerator for up to a week

 - This chutney is also perfect with grilled panini’s, sandwiches, burgers, and with your fav grilled foods